-To fulfil its mandate, the Commission has at its disposal the necessary licensing and regulatory powers to manage and administer frequency spectrum for the telecommunications sector.
-Within the terms of this mandate, the Commission has the sole and exclusive power to manage and administer the frequency spectrum for the telecommunications sector and in that regard grant licenses for and regulate the use of the frequency spectrum5.
+To fulfil its mandate, the Commission has the necessary licensing and regulatory powers to manage and administer Frequency Spectrum for the Telecommunications Sector.
+Within the terms of its mandate, the Commission has the sole and exclusive power to grant licenses and regulate the use of Frequency Spectrum for the sector.

-4.2.2 The regulatory landscape
+4.2.2 The Regulatory Landscape

-The Commission operates under the terms of the regulatory framework set out in the Nigerian Wireless Telegraphy Act of 1990, hereafter referred to as 'WTA', and the Nigerian Communications Act of 2003, hereafter referred to as 'the Act'.
+The Commission operates under the terms of the Regulatory Framework set out in the Nigerian Wireless Telegraphy Act of 1990, hereafter referred to as 'WTA', and the Nigerian Communications Act of 2003, hereafter referred to as 'the Act'.

-Copies of the WTA and the Act are available on the Commission's website (www.ncc.gov.ng).
+Copies of the WTA and the Act are available on the Commission's Website (www.ncc.gov.ng).